raizcap/martian-robots-code-challenge/README.md

 ## Preparing the environment

-There are two ways to prepare the environment: execute the OS dependant setup script or execute the docker commands in the correct order.
+There are two ways to prepare the environment: execute the OS dependant setup script or execute the docker and the application build commands manually in the correct order.

-- Executing the setup script: run the <u>**MacSetup.sh**</u> script in the folder where it's located.
+- Executing the setup script: run the <u>**MacLinuxSetup.sh**</u> script in the folder where it's located (martian-robots-code-challenge).

 - Running the next commands in Terminal (Mac) or Powershell (Windows) for creating and running the Docker containters: